Guy Bernardin

 Guy Bernardin was a French sailor born in 1945 in Saint-Briac-sur-Mer, Ille-et-Vilaine, and disappeared at sea in August 2017, is a French skipper.
-He has participated in several offshore races, including two BOC Challenges, the 1989–1990 Vendée Globe and the 1990 Route du Rhum.
-On 2 October 2017 his 15-metre sailboat Crazy Horse, which he had just acquired, was found empty off Cape Codin the United States.
-He had left Southporton the East Coast of the United States on 9 August for La Turballe and had not given any sign of life since 15 August.
+He had participated in several offshore races, including two BOC Challenges, the 1989–1990 Vendée Globe and the 1990 Route du Rhum.
+On 2 October 2017 his 15-metre sailboat Crazy Horse, which he had just acquired, was found empty off Cape Cod in the United States.
+He had left Southport on the East Coast of the United States on 9 August for La Turballe and had not given any sign of life since 15 August.